An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram

 What is the “true” nature and reality of a tree?
 Does it still make sense to paint a tree from a single viewpoint (the so-called realistic view) and claim that this is reality?
-How can we paint things that changes so quickly today in accordance with the changing positional relationship we establish with them?
-And how can we define realistic a way of painting the outer appearance of things if every single thing unveils an intrinsic endless reality?
+How can we paint things that change so quickly today in accordance with the changing positional relationship we establish with them?
+And how can we define realistic a way of considering the finite outer appearance of things only if every single thing unveils an intrinsic endless reality?
 How can we simultaneously show the manifold and unitary aspect of each individual thing if not in an abstract form?

 Objective and subjective unity

-In Pier and Ocean 5 external unity is visually translated for the first time into internal unity.
+In Pier and Ocean 5 an external unity (the oval) is visually translated for the first time into an internal unity (the central square).
 Objective unity (the oval) and subjective unity (the square) coexist in Pier and Ocean 5 and, from that moment on, all of Mondrian’s plastic space was to rest on this idea of unity (the square) as the subjective symbol of an assumed and no longer visible objective unity (the oval).
 On examining the three compositions below, we see how the oval dissolves and a white squared field form emerges from inside the composition:

 Pier and Ocean 5, 1915 with Diagram